mansivsaxena/DSA-Applications-Of-Suffix-Tree/README.md

-# IT251 DSa Project on Suffix Trees
+# IT251 DSA Project on Suffix Trees

 ## Description
 Suffix Tree is constructed in linear time using Ukkonen's algorithm.
 This tree is used to carry out 3 different applications on a dataset of 312 short stories from Aesop's Fables.